spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.6 Relationships between SPDX elements information section <a name="5.2.6"></a>

-Packages, files, and snippets are all considered to be SPDX Elements, and relationships can be made explicit between these SPDX elements by using the fields in this section.
+Packages, files, and snippets are all considered to be SPDX elements, and relationships can be made explicit between these SPDX elements by using the fields in this section.

 Cardinality: Optional, one or many.